leonardo-toffalini/viscous/report/evolving_velocities.typ

 #import "@preview/cetz:0.4.2"

 = Evolving velocities
-#text(red)[*TODO*] Make it clear that this is the second crucial idea of the
-method.

-Recall, that the velocity equation is almost the same as the density equation.
+Recall, that the velocity equation is almost the same as the density equation, thus, the method is almost complete.
+However, we need to recover the *internal source* part of the velocity equation, which we omitted in the second section.

 This is where the second novel idea comes into play.
-Remember in the second section we mentioned that we shall omit a part of the equation to make it simpler and handle it later, now is the time to do so.
-The part we left out made sure that the velocity field was divergence free, meaning that it was mass conserving.
-This is intuitive about fluids, that a fluid can not just fluid outward from a single point, if some fluid flows out from a point, then an equal amount must flow into said point.
+The part we left out made sure that the velocity field was divergence free, that is $nabla dot u = 0$, meaning that it was mass conserving.
+This is intuitive for incompressible fluids, that a fluid can not just appear at a single point, if some fluid flows in to a point, then an equal amount must flow out from said point.

-Since we did not take care to hold the divergence free property during the diffusion and advection steps we quite possible end up with a velocity field which has non zero divergence.
-To combat this we rely on a result from vector calculus which states that a vector field can be decomposed as a sum of a field with no divergence and one which is the gradient of a scalar potential.
-This result is called the Helmholtz--Hodge decomposition.
+Since we did not take care to hold the divergence free property during the diffusion and advection steps we quite possibly ended up with a velocity field which has non zero divergence.
+To combat this we rely on a result called the Helmholtz--Hodge decomposition from vector calculus, which states that a vector field can be decomposed as a sum of a field with no divergence and one which is the gradient of a scalar potential.

-#include "hodge.typ"

-The Helmholtz--Hodge decomposition states that any vector field $bold(w)$ can be uniquely decomposed into the sum of a divergence field and a rotation field, more concisely
+Formally, the Helmholtz--Hodge decomposition states that any vector field $bold(w)$ can be uniquely decomposed into the sum of a divergence field $nabla q$ and a rotation field $bold(u)$, more concisely
 $
   bold(w) = bold(u) + nabla q,
 $
-where $nabla dot (bold(u)) = 0$, and $q$ is a scalar field. @fig:hodge
+where $nabla dot bold(u) = 0$, and $q$ is a scalar field. @fig:hodge
 illustrates the idea of the decomposition.

-Formally taking the dot product with the $nabla$ operator of both sides, we get
+Finding such a decomposition is almost as simple as stating the result, we only need to take the dot product with the $nabla$ operator of both sides, to get
 $
   nabla dot bold(w) &= nabla dot bold(u) + nabla dot nabla q \
   nabla dot bold(w) &= 0 + nabla dot nabla q \